punpayut/Line-X-Gemini/README.md

 # Line X Gemini
- LINE Chaatbot + Gemini API
+A LINE chatbot webhook interacts with the Gemini API to generate responses to user queries.